PJO2/tftpd64/src/readme.txt

 Demon and background processing is found into _services directory.
 Initializations are in the _main directory

-tftpd32.sln and .vcxproj files are the project files necessary for building the executables.
+tftpd32.sln and .vcxproj files are the project files necessary for building the executables with Visual Studio.

 All code is released under the European Public License, which is compatible with the GPLv2.